 One of our most rewarding contributions The GVTC Foundation makes to the community is scholarships.
-The GVTC Foundation has awarded two scholarships amounting in twenty thousand dollars to graduating high school students since 2015: the Ritchie T. Sorrells Leadership Scholarship and the Ola Armstrong Volunteer Scholarship.
+The GVTC Foundation has awarded two $20,000 scholarships to graduating high school students since 2015: the Ritchie T. Sorrells Leadership Scholarship and the Ola Armstrong Volunteer Scholarship.
 In 2019, the GVTC Foundation also added the Vocational/Technical Scholarship.
 This scholarship recognizes high school graduates who have demonstrated a commitment to continuing their education in pursuit of a degree or certification in a vocational or technical field.

 The GVTC Foundation granted $45,000 this year to three graduating seniors in GVTC’s service area.
 Two students from Comal ISD and one student from North East ISD are the recipients of The GVTC Foundation’s 2021 Scholarships.